 View our laboratory certificates and licenses and learn more about our accreditation.

-For over a decade, U.S. News & World Report has ranked our hospital as one of the best children's hospitals in the nation, and for eight years in a row, Children's Colorado has been the consistent choice of local physicians for the care of their loved ones.
+For more than a decade, U.S. News & World Report has ranked our hospital as one of the best children's hospitals in the nation.
+Children's Colorado has also been the consistent choice of local physicians for the care of their loved ones.

 By tracking, measuring and reporting on outcomes, patient experience, and quality and safety measures, we're able to continually improve the safety and quality of the care we provide.
 As we continually improve our laboratory services and operations, we uphold excellence in pathology and laboratory medicine.